dynamotn/neovim-config/README.md

 * Support fuzzy finder, terminal, key mapping board, browser, ...

 ## Languages, Frameworks, or Tools support

-See list of supported things in `lua/languages/list.lua`.
-You can comment lines that you don't want to use.
+See the list of supported things in `lua/languages/list.lua`.
+You can comment on lines that you don't want to use.

 #### Languages
 * Arduino